denten-books/plain-text/4-simulation.md

 English words.
 JOSS, an experimental on-line computing system created by the RAND corporation in 1963, consisted of a typewriter connected to the JOHNNIAC computer.
-Prior to JOSS, programmers would interact with the JOHNNIAC machine via keyboard and punch card, using first an octal number system and then a binary assembler language [@gruenberger_history_1979].
-These methods of programming were time consuming and error-prone.
+Prior to JOSS, programmers would interact with the JOHNNIAC machine via keyboard and punch card, initially using octal number notation and then binary assembler language [@gruenberger_history_1979].
+These methods of programming were time consuming and prone to error.
 "An octal desk calculator was nice to have," a historian of the system would later quip [@gruenberger_history_1979, 58].
-The JOSS experiment was meant to introduce an a kind of an interpreter that sat between the human and the machine, facilitating communication in a more friendlier language.
+The JOSS experiment was meant to introduce a kind of an interpreter that sat between the human and the machine, facilitating communication in a more friendlier language.
 Think of JOSS as the "user's computing aide and a single contact with the computer," wrote the language designers [@shaw_joss:_1964, 456].
 Instead of feeding punch cards into the machine, the operator was now able to use a standard typewriter to communicate with the machine.
 JOSS thus referred both to the "simple language" and to this new "remote console" way of interacting with the computer.
-"JOSS and the user take turns controlling the typewriter," wrote the authors.
+"JOSS and the user take turns controlling the typewriter," the authors wrote.
 The aide understood simple commands like `do`, `go`, and `type`.
 In most cases it would respond with a result of a given computation.
 When confused, its default for an unspecified error was: "Eh" [@shaw_joss:_1964]?